mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 Somehow, in their fervour to increase their economic output, Shushakans began to work themselves to death.
 At the bottom of the workforce are grim, burned-out husks of people, who stay productive through the widespread use of legal stims.
-Due to the moon’s slower rotation, factory shifts are typically 12 hours or longer.
+Due to the moon's slower rotation, factory shifts are typically 12 hours or longer.

-Those working in the corporate sector are highly competitive and exhibit the culture’s signature mistrust of outsiders.
-Accelerated burnout and poor quality of work is overlooked in favor of the company’s staggering year-over-year growth and there are always eager workers to take a fallen one’s place.
+Those working in the corporate sector are highly competitive and exhibit the culture's signature mistrust of outsiders.
+Accelerated burnout and poor quality of work is overlooked in favor of the company's staggering year-over-year growth and there are always eager workers to take a fallen one's place.

 Executive workers are unethical in their ambition, making under-the- table bargains, cutting corners and contracting mercenaries to engage